 By building awareness among adults and children, child sexual abuse is preventable.
 Our goal is to stop sexual abuse before it happens or at the earliest possible time in order to minimize its long-term impact on healthy development.
-Our prevention approach to child sexual abuse is informed through our membership on the Massachusetts Sexual Abuse Prevention Task Force.
+Our prevention approach to child sexual abuse is informed through our membership on the Massachusetts Legislative Task Force on the Prevention of Child Sexual Abuse.
 This multi-agency collaboration, representing both private and public youth-serving organizations, develops prevention and intervention plans focused on sexual abuse.

 Our organizational strategy for preventing child sexual abuse is straight forward: